Use of Technology

 Technological advances have led to the development of innovative systems for automated drug counting, labeling, filling and delivery of prescription orders.
 The use of these systems is accepted as standard practice in community, hospital, and mail order pharmacies.
 Automated systems for dispensing allow the pharmacist to participate in appropriate medication selection and management of positive patient outcomes.

 AMCP supports the adoption and use of national standards that promote system interoperability among providers and payers, and the use of requisite sets of functional elements necessary for optimizing medication access, safety, and cost‐effective utilization.
-Such standards have been developed to protect patient confidentiality and assure the accuracy and completeness of every transmission and record.
+Such standards have been developed to protect patient confidentiality and assure the accuracy and completeness of every transmission and record and improve the exchange of healthcare information to improve quality in a cost-efficient manner .
 The use of information systems and technology advance productivity, improve customer satisfaction, and allow pharmacists to concentrate on clinical outcomes.
 Patients are the ultimate beneficiaries of these technological advances.

 AMCP Where We Stand series: https://www.amcp.org/policy-advocacy/policy-advocacy-focus-areas/where-we-stand-position-statements